£15,805 - £17,870 Price range

 Quality is very good as most of the plastics have textures that are friendly to the touch.
-The funky styling on the outside in influenced inside too.
+The funky styling on the outside has influenced the inside too.

 Anyone can get comfy behind the wheel thanks to a wide range of adjustments in the seat and steering wheel.
-Once in place you have great visability out of the front since the cleverly designed A pillars are very thin and you have a pair of big quarterlights on each side side.
+Once in place you have great visibility out of the front since the cleverly designed A pillars are very thin and you have a pair of big quarter lights on each side.